javohirergashev/web102_prework/README.md

 ## Notes

 One challenge encountered while building the app was ensuring the correct order of displayed games when sorting and filtering data, as JavaScript’s `sort()` method mutates the original array.
-This was resolved by carefully controlling when sorting occurred and how the data was passed to rendering functions.
+This was resolved by controlling when sorting occurred and where the function was called.

 ---